 It’s no surprise that stress is the bane of productivity.
 You might find yourself staring at the clock, thinking about upcoming deadlines and the hundred million things you have to get done before you can call it a day.
 But letting your stress demons get the better of you is a surefire way to make sure you don’t get as much done.

 So take a deep breath.
 Relax.
 Impossible, you say?
 Try these stress-relief tips on for size:

-- Pet a fluffy dog.
-Did you know that when you pet an animal, your body releases oxytocin, a feel-good bonding hormone?
+Did you know that when you pet an animal, your body releases a feel-good bonding hormone?
 It naturally eases stress, helps you feel more optimistic, and reduces social fears.
 Plus, it’s a pretty good excuse to step away from the computer for a bit.
-You can read more about the ways animals help reduce stress in this article by Today.

 Rieva Lesonsky is CEO of GrowBiz Media, a media and custom content company focusing on small business and entrepreneurship.
 Email Rieva at [email protected], follow her Twitter.com/Rieva, and visit her website, SmallBizDaily.com, to get the scoop on business trends and sign up for Rieva's free TrendCast reports.